FreeJoy-Team/FreeJoyWiki/README.md

 ### References
+* Thanks [Reksotiv](https://github.com/Reksotiv) for a great contribution to the development
 * Thanks [Johnet1](https://github.com/Johnet1) for russian instructions
 * Thanks [piccaso](https://github.com/piccaso) for Linux guide
 * Thanks to [OpenSimHardware](https://github.com/OpenSimHardware) with [Pedal & Button Controller](https://github.com/OpenSimHardware/PedalButtonController) project for the idea and the inspiration.